self-care = social justice.

 when things are going to shit, it’s a sure bet the "adult" before you (or in the mirror) isn’t making conscious choices.

-they’ve been triggered.
+they have been triggered.

 if someone’s (connection/abundance/fill in the blank)-thermostat is calibrated to a chilly three degrees, mr subconscious does not let loose a sigh of relief with a sudden rise to fifteen.